satanas/annotations/mongodb-course/Annotations.md

 ## Chapter 4: Performance

+*Summary*: Using indexes, monitoring and understanding performance.
+Performance in sharded environments.

 * The storage engine is the interface between the persistence storage (disk) and the database.
 It affects the data file format and the format of indexes